vaxherd/HorrificPotionsTracker/README.md

 The potion tracker will be automatically displayed upon starting a Horrific Visions instance (after talking to Wrathion in the entrance room and actually entering the Vision) and will be hidden upon leaving.
+If needed, you can manually toggle the tracker on or off with the `/hpt` chat command.

 When you first drink a potion, the tracker will detect its effect and update to show the effect of each potion.
 (There are only five possible